 While Thaipusam may not be recognised as a public holiday, this spectacular festival attracts thousands of Hindu devotees annually.
-Its most distinctive feature is the large decorated kavadi carried by many participants and which incorporate skin piercings.
+Its most distinctive feature is the large decorated kavadi carried by many participants, with the incorporation of skin piercings.
 But if all this is new to you, or you have no clue what this festival is about, we’ve put together a handy guide to give you a basic understanding of Thaipusam.

 Majority of the devotees who participate in Thaipusam are Hindu Tamils, but it’s not uncommon to find Hindus of other ethnicities taking part in the procession.
 This is especially true in Singapore, considering our vibrant mix of cultures.

-Thaipusam is a Thanksgiving of sorts for devotees to celebrate the fulfillment of their vows and show their gratitude towards Lord Murugan for granting them favours.
+Thaipusam is a thanksgiving of sorts for devotees to celebrate the fulfilment of their vows and show their gratitude towards Lord Murugan for granting them favours.
 A month is spent to spiritually prepare for the big day, with worshippers upholding a strict vegetarian diet.

 The most iconic part of this festival is the kavadi itself.
-This intricate structure is decorated with flowers and peacock feathers (symbols of Murugan), can weigh up to 30 kilos and reach up to four metres.
+This intricate structure is decorated with flowers and peacock feathers (symbols of Murugan), and it can weigh up to 30 kilos and reach up to four metres.
 While this may seem like a harrowing experience, kavadi bearers often feel a sense of peace and may even enter a trance-like state.
-This is aided by live music played by urumi melam (traditional drum) groups that are allowed to perform at designated areas during the event.
+This is aided by live music played by urumi melam (traditional drum) groups.

 But not all who join the procession have to partake in piercings from the kavadi.
 Some choose to carry the wooden structures without the spikes, while women and children under 16 years old carry pots of milk as offerings for Lord Murugan.